 Land is carried at cost.
 Depreciable assets are stated at cost less accumulated depreciation.
 Leasehold improvements are capitalized and depreciated using the straight-line method over the terms of the respective leases or the estimated useful lives of the improvements, whichever is shorter.
 Buildings and related components are generally depreciated using the straight-line method with useful lives ranging from five to forty years.
-Automobiles are depreciated using the straight-line method with a twenty year useful life.
+Automobiles are depreciated using the straight-line method with five year useful lives, and the aircraft is depreciated using an accelerated method with a twenty year useful life.
 Furniture, fixtures and equipment are depreciated using the straight-line method with useful lives ranging from three to ten years.